Objective-Corporation/3sixty-mongo-remoteagent/README.md

 #### gRPC Server Private Key

 - The private key should be in `.pem` format, and should be named as `server-key.pem`.
-- Create a `cert` folder in the Tomcat `webapps` directory and copy the `server-key.pem` file into `{catalina.home}/webapps/cert/server-key.pem`, where `catalina.home` refers to the Tomcat home directory.
+- Create a `cert` folder in the Tomcat `webapps` directory and copy the `server-key.pem` file into `<CATALINA_HOME>/webapps/cert/server-key.pem`, where `<CATALINA_HOME>` refers to the Tomcat home directory.

 ### Configuring gRPC Certificate in the Client

 1. *cacerts* password should be same as property `remote-agent.ssl-config.ca-certs.password`.
 By default, its value is `changeit`.
    If your *cacerts* password is different, update this property.
 2. Import the client certificate in *cacerts* and alias it with any suitable name.